-- 1. The City's power generation facilities are being operated and maintained consistent with generally accepted electric utility practice in the United States. - 2.
-The design, construction, operation, and maintenance of the City's electric transmission and distribution system and the associated facilities are consistent with current generally accepted electric utility standards and over the past few years, the system has been upgraded in order to improve operation and service to customers. - The Electric Division capital projects included in the City's Capital Investment Plan and the FY 2015 Operating Budget are necessary and should provide improved reliability and power quality for the Electric System. - 4.
-The cash balances as of June 30, 2014 for the various accounts maintained by the City for the Electric Division appear to be sufficient for their defined purposes. - The insurance coverage in full force and effect as maintained by the City related to the various assets of the Electric Division appears to satisfy the requirements of Section 706 of the Resolution. - 6.
-The electric revenues generated by the City's current retail rates are more than sufficient to fulfill the debt service coverage requirement (125 percent of current expenses) defined in Section 502(c) of the Resolution.
+- 1. The City's power generation facilities are being operated and maintained consistent with accepted electric utility practice in the United States. - The design, construction, operation, and maintenance of the City's electric transmission and distribution system and associated facilities are consistent with generally accepted electric utility standards.
+The system has been upgraded to improve operation, reliability, and service quality to customers. - The Electric Division capital projects included in the City's Capital Investment Plan and the FY 2017 Operating Budget are necessary and should provide improved reliability and power quality for the Electric System. - 4.
+The balances as of June 30, 2016, for the various reserve funds maintained by the City for the Electric Division appear to be sufficient for their defined purposes. - The insurance coverage in full force and affect as maintained by the City related to the various assets of the Electric Division appears to satisfy the requirements of Section 706 of the Resolution. - 6.
+The electric revenues generated by the City's current retail rates are more than sufficient to fulfill the debt service coverage requirement defined in Section 502(c) of the Resolution.